xuyentran0404/SQL-Ecommerce-Order-Supply-Chain-Analytics-Project/README.md

 # SQL-Ecommerce-Order-Supply-Chain-Analytics-Project
 ## 1. Introduction & Motivation
 In the fast-paced world of e-commerce, understanding customer behavior, optimizing supply chain processes, and improving delivery performance are crucial for business success.
 This project explores the E-Commerce Order and Supply Chain Dataset to uncover trends, inefficiencies, and business opportunities hidden in transactional and logistics data.
-The motivation behind this project is to simulate real-world analytics tasks using relational data and draw insights that can support operational and strategic decision-making in e-commerce businesses.
+This project aims to simulate real-world analytics tasks using relational data and draw insights that can support operational and strategic decision-making in e-commerce businesses.

 ---